 - Blending milk with mashed, fresh ube and sugar.

-- Mixing milk with ube powder and sugar – I personally don’t like this option because ube powder doesn’t have the same flavor as fresh ube.
+- Mixing milk with ube powder – I personally don’t like this option because ube powder doesn’t have the same flavor as fresh ube, and most ube powder mixes are too sweet for my liking.

 - Blending milk with ube halaya.